Tuesday, June 11, 2013

 Geophysics is "the scientific study of the physical characteristics of the Earth, including its hydrosphere and atmosphere, and of the Earth's relationship to the rest of the universe."
 Equipment is used to collect and interpret data from our surrounding world and, if required, to locate anomalies within a region.
 User defined parameters needed to find anomalies are usually inputted into computer programs, which extrapolate data providing a detailed representation of a situation.
 As long as there is sufficient computer processing speed, good data, and a competent interpreter, anomalies can be flagged.
 In general, the more data acquired the better the controls of an investigation.

-It should also be understood that anyone involved in a geophysical investigation, from the data collector to the interpreter, can create anomalies, anywhere at any time, either deliberately or erroneously.
+It should also be understood that anyone involved in a geophysical investigation, from the data collector to the interpreter, can create anomalies at will, anywhere at any time, either deliberately or erroneously.
 It is relatively easy to change certain parameters to obtain the anomalies that are desired.
 The isolation and/or extermination of any number, such as 2 or -5 or 600, can be achieved by running filters through a data set.
 In most cases, to compensate for any errors in data collection and to assure that the desired number is isolated, the number will be flanked.
 For example, to isolate the number 2, any number between 1.5 and 2.4 will be flagged.
 This will assure that any number that might be confused as a 2, or has the possibility of becoming a 2, will be removed from the community.

 In the last few years certain governments around the world have passed laws to legalize the merging and collection of data for their populations.
 From credit card information, to medical records, to travel destinations and phone calls, it is all being recorded, tabulated and interpreted.
 Parameters are being set to flag people as anomalies who have stepped outside of specified boundaries.
 Those deemed to be existing outside of the limits set by the controllers are investigated, and in some cases removed from the community.
 The interpreters are so confident in their collection and evaluation of the data that they are passing laws to assure that those deemed to be a threat are unable to question their investigation or incarceration.
 Since most anomalies occur in batches, laws have also been passed to allow the controllers to have the ability to extrapolate information from captured anomalies by any means necessary, including torture.
 These laws will also protect government and private organizations by granting them immunity from prosecution.